More than 1,200 sexual assault survivors helped since 2023.

 However, when the charges were filed, Fenton was working at a church in Queensland, Australia.
 Thus, the Pennsylvania Attorney General called for his extradition.

 When authorities intercepted him in April 2024, Fenton was reportedly traveling from Brisbane, Australia, to Pasay, Philippines.
 He was barred from entering the Philippines because of his criminal record, which was found in the Interpol database.
-Fenton was placed on a flight from the Philippines to Los Angeles on Tuesday, April 23, 2024, and is believed to be in criminal custody at the time of publication.
+Fenton was placed on a flight from the Philippines to Los Angeles on Tuesday, April 23, 2024, and is awaiting a criminal trial as of November 2024.

 Kenneth Travis Jewell & Central Baptist Church Sued for Alleged Sexual Abuse